 I.A.1.
-The program must be sponsored by one ACGME-accredited Sponsoring Institution.
-(Core)\

-I.B.
-Participating Sites

-A participating site is an organization providing educational experiences or educational assignments/rotations for residents.

-- I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core)
+The program must be sponsored by one ACGME-accredited Sponsoring Institution. ^{(Core)} I.B.
+Participating Sites A participating site is an organization providing educational experiences or educational assignments/rotations for residents.
+I.B.1.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) [The Review Committee may specify which other specialties/programs must be present at the primary clinical site] I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, ^(Core)